-The team also works with the U.S. Air Force's Heritage Flight Foundation to create a unique demonstration that features modern fighters along with warbirds in a dramatic display of airpower history.
-The Viper Demonstration team exhibits the USAF's professional qualities in the people who fly, maintain and support these aircraft.
+The team also partners with the U.S. Air Force Heritage Flight Foundation to create a special performance that pairs modern fighters with historic warbirds.
+These flights honor the history of American airpower and connect past and present in a dramatic, memorable display.
+The Viper Demo Team represents the professionalism and dedication of the Airmen who fly, maintain, and support this aircraft.

 2022 New Orleans Airshow